npip99/cs-wiki/bash.md

 Now, after running the above two commands, try running that C code up above and perusing the result.
 Cross-reference your result with `printenv` as well if you wish.
 Is your C code truly identical to `printenv`?
 If not, why, where?

 Environment variables are a nice way to pass data into an executable.
 Many executables use environment variables extensively, `git` will look for `VISUAL` or `EDITOR` when deciding what editor to use when editing a git commit, and all graphical applications will look for `XAUTHORITY` and `DISPLAY` when finding the X11 Server and Display Device to render to.
-And bash itself, will look for `HOME` when deciding what the `~` key should alias in paths.
+And bash itself, will look for `HOME` when deciding what the `~` key should alias to in paths.

 ### File Descriptors